-Top 7 Tips for Christmas from Captivate Dental
+Top 7 Dental Tips for Christmas from Captivate Dental

-The holiday season is usually synonymous with lots and lots of delicious food and treats.
+The holiday season is usually synonymous with many delicious food and treats.

 It’s the time of the year when everyone – even those who’ve been extremely careful about what they put in their mouths for most of the year – feels tempted to let their guard down and embark on a cheat day binge to enjoy their favourite delicacies without any guilt whatsoever.

-Some are able to resist temptation, while others are not.
+Some can resist temptation, while others are not.

-The thing is, the holidays are a time for celebration with family and friends, not to damage your beautiful smile or the health of your teeth and gums.
+The holidays are a time for celebration with family and friends, not to damage your attractive smile or the condition of your teeth and gums.

-We understand that it’s hard to say focused, but we want to encourage you to stick to good dental health habits no matter how tempting it is to overindulge.
+We understand that it’s hard to stay focused, but we want to encourage you to stick to good dental health habits no matter how tempting it is to overindulge.

 #1 Beware of the buffet

-It can be tempting to graze all day during the holiday season – delicious food is all around us.
-Eating all day puts our teeth at more risk of decay as it leaves food for bacteria in our mouth for a long time and eventually leads to pain.
+It can be enticing to graze all day over the holidays – delicious food surrounds us.
+Eating all day increases the risk of tooth decay by leaving food for bacteria in our mouth for an extended period, eventually leading to pain.

 #2 Don’t brush after bubbly

-Sparkling wine is sugary and acidic, which is twice as harmful to your tooth enamel – if you’re enjoying a glass, make sure you wait at least an hour before brushing to minimise the damage.
-The same thing applies to all acidic foods and beverages.
+Sparkling wine is sweet and acidic, which is twice as damaging to your tooth enamel; if you drink it, wait at least an hour before brushing your teeth to reduce the damage.
+The same is true for all acidic foods and beverages.

 #3 Keep drinking water